um8ra/movie_edge/README.txt

 ==Installation / Full Build Detailed (you probably don't want to do this)==
+- Ensure you've activated the Python3.7 environment built in the "===Installation===" section and that all the packages have been successfully installed into. fitsne is a pain.

 =Build Database=
 To fully rebuild our data from scratch, it is more involved...